djav1985/v-mcp-copilot-feedback/README.md

 ```

 This launches the MCP transport alongside the Flask UI in a single container.
 Expose the HTTP
 endpoints internally or terminate TLS at an upstream proxy for production deployments.
+The Compose
+file now ships with sensible defaults for every runtime variable, so you can start the stack without
+maintaining a separate `.env` file.

 ## MCP Workflow Summary